Hadi-Khatib/digital-content-verification/Guide.md

 The results are not always clear, however, and depending on the copy of the file uploaded.

-For example, a JPEG that has been resized, recompressed, and changed from the original file will have much less reliable data than the original full-resolution image recorded by a camera.
-However if an image was edited by photoshop by the originator, it doesn't necessarily mean that it was manipulated.
+For example, a JPEG that has been resized, recompressed, and changed from the original file will have much less reliable data than the original full-resolution image recorded by a camera. **However if an image was edited by photoshop by the originator, it doesn't necessarily mean that it was manipulated.** http://www.izitru.com/ is a tool that could help you figuer out of the image is modified or not.

+**Example:**
+You can upload an image on Izitru to make sure if it's not manipulated or edited.
+So this will help you to confirm if this is a raw image or if it has been edited.

-photo - last program opened - Maybe image was resized.
+photo -

+In this image below, Izitru tells that this is not the original image, and that the image has been edited.

+photo

 There's a different technique to analyse an image which is called ELA (error-level analysis).
 It's a forensic method to identify portions of an image with a different level of compression.
 You can do this through fotoforensics.com as well.